Can you embrace your body.. fully?

 Then I’d love to help you clear out the childhood conditioning that is keeping you unable to embrace your body.

-This course will teach you how to clear the childhood conditioning that has you unable to fall head-over-heels in love with you body.
+It’s through these two offerings that I will help you clear the childhood conditioning that has you unable to fall head-over-heels in love with you body.

 Yes, it is possible peeps!

-I teach you the exact methods that helped me do just that – have such a healthy relationship with ME, that I can love and accept and embrace all of ME!
+In these programs I share with you the exact methods that helped me do just that – have such a healthy relationship with ME, that I can love and accept and embrace all of ME!

 So if there’s one message I can leave you with, it is this: